vitaly-t/pg-promise/README.md

 var pgp = require('pg-promise')(options);
 ```

-This library requires only the basic `resolve` and `reject` to be available within the promise
-library that's specified.

-[Promises/A+] libraries that passed our compatibility test and are currently supported:
+[Promises/A+] libraries that implement a recognizable promise signature and work automatically:

 * **ES6 Promise** - used by default, though it doesn't have `done()` or `finally()`.
 * [Bluebird] - best alternative all around;